-- 1. Components forming part of a master profile for the standard specialisation in the master programme in Criminology may be selected from the range of components offered at our sister faculties in the Netherlands, on condition that the content of these components constitutes a full-scale equivalent of the relevant component at ESL and the relevant student has obtained prior consent thereto from the ESL Examination Board. - 2.
+- Components forming part of a master profile for the standard specialisation in the master programme in Criminology may be selected from the range of components offered at our sister faculties in the Netherlands, on condition that the content of these components constitutes a full-scale equivalent of the relevant component at ESL and the relevant student has obtained prior consent thereto from the ESL Examination Board. - 2.
 Components forming part of a master profile may be selected from the range of components offered at our sister faculties outside the Netherlands, on condition that the content of these components constitutes a full-scale equivalent of the relevant component at ESL and the relevant student has obtained prior consent thereto from the ESL Examination Board.
-Components offered at our sister faculties may be contributed for a maximum of 5 ECs for each component. - 3.
+Components offered at our sister faculties may be contributed for a maximum of 5 EC for each component. - 3.
 Students also have the option of compiling their own master profile.
 This master profile must comply with the requirements for cohesion and it must be at master level. - 4.
 In respect of the contribution and recognition of academic achievements outside the Netherlands, and the marks awarded for these academic achievements, the stipulations in the Contribution Regulations published on the web pages available to students apply. - 5.
 ESL components that have been successfully completed in connection with certification programmes may be contributed to the programme.
-Contribution of certificates is subject to a maximum of 15 ECs. - 6.
-A request for contribution of a component that does not form part of the ESL curriculums or a request for departure from a master profile must be submitted prior to commencement of the course in which the relevant component must first be taken.
-The request must be submitted to the ESL Examination Board and must be accompanied by all the necessary documents for testing the components to be contributed, e.g. literature lists, texts from study guides, the number of credits allocated elsewhere to the relevant component, and the period of time in which the relevant component is followed. - 7.
-At the relevant student's request, the ESL Examination Board shall decide whether a certain component may be contributed, and the number of ECs that may be allocated to it.
+Contribution of certificates is subject to a maximum of 15 EC. - A request for contribution of a component that does not form part of the ESL curriculums or a request for departure from a master profile must be submitted prior to commencement of the course in which the relevant component must first be taken.
+The request must be submitted to the ESL Examination Board and must be accompanied by all the necessary documents for testing the components to be contributed, e.g. literature lists, texts from study guides, the number of credits

+- allocated elsewhere to the relevant component, and the period of time in which the relevant component is followed. - 7.
+At the relevant student's request, the ESL Examination Board shall decide whether a certain component may be contributed, and the number of EC that may be allocated to it.

-Article 13## Final project
+Article 13##\ Final project

-- 1. All students must conduct a piece of criminological research culminating in a thesis as a final project.
+- All students must conduct a piece of criminological research culminating in a thesis as a final project.
 The regulation concerning the final project has been posted on the web pages accessible to students. - 2.
-The ESL Examination Board must be put in possession of the definitive thesis: one copy must be submitted online and one copy must be submitted on paper as a print-out, signed by the lecturer as the definitive copy of the thesis.
+The ESL Examination Board must be put in possession of an only copy of the definitive thesis.
 In principle, the online version of the thesis will be transferred to the University Library's thesis repository.
-The print-out version of the thesis will be stored by the ESL Examination Board as well as the online version. - 3.
-The Dean will compile additional requirements with which students must comply, relating to the thesis and the manner in which it is generated; these requirements will be posted on the web pages accessible to students. - 4.
+The online version will also be stored by the ESL Examination Board. - 3.
+Additional requirements with which students must comply, relating to the thesis and the manner in which it is generated, will be posted on the web pages accessible to students. - 4.
 The thesis and its assessment will be stored in paper or digital form for a period of seven years subsequent to the assessment. - 5.
-If a student wishes to commence the final trajectory a second or subsequent time, the programme will have the option of exclusively admitting the relevant student on condition that they have already obtained at least 20 ECs for components in the master programme in Criminology including the research course at the start of the programme and the master programme coordinator is sufficiently confident that the student is capable of completing the thesis.
+If a student wishes to commence the final trajectory a second or subsequent time, the programme will have the option of exclusively admitting the relevant student on condition that they have already obtained at least 20 EC for components in the master programme in Criminology including the research course at the start of the programme and the master programme coordinator is sufficiently confident that the student is capable of completing the thesis.